OTAs

 Do your best to make your guests happy with their stays.
 This will help you earn more 5-star reviews and ratings for your Airbnb listing, boosting your visibility on the platform and may result in more bookings.

 Respond to guest inquiries promptly and be available to address any issues or concerns immediately.
-Ensure consistent communication with guests via messages to provide them with the necessary information and prevent misunderstandings.
+Ensure consistent communication with guests through messages to provide the necessary information and prevent misunderstandings.

 Typing and sending each message to your guests is very time-consuming, so successful hosts choose to automate this critical task using short-term rental software like Hospitable.
 Our system uses AI and can help you deliver personalized, human-sounding messages to each guest at the right time.
-You just need to set rules to schedule your automated messages before and after specific stages of the guest’s journey or based on the day of the week.
+You just need to set rules to schedule your automated messages before and after specific stages of the guest’s journey, or on specific days of the week.

 You can use AI tools in your Inbox when manually messaging a guest.
 Open any guest conversation, click the Suggest with AI button, and in a few seconds, Hospitable will generate a draft response based on the message context and booking details.
 You can review and edit the message or send it as it is.
 You can also use the Improve with AI button to correct and rewrite your own message, even if you have provided just a few bullet points as guidance.